shohei-kojima/integrated_HHV6_recon/README.md

 Use when specifying single-end fastq file.
 Available only when '-fastqin' is also specified.

 ### '-vref [reference virus genome file]'
 You do not need to specify this when running the Singularity container.
-Singularity container already contains iciHHV-6A and iciHHV-6B reference sequences (NC_001664.4 and NC_000898.1, respectively).
+Singularity container already contains HHV-6A and HHV-6B reference sequences (NC_001664.4 and NC_000898.1, respectively).
 Use when specifing reference virus genome file available from NCBI.
 This option is always required when running scripts downloaded from GitHub.
 See 'preparing virus genome reference file' section for details.

 ### '-vrefindex [index of reference virus genome file]'
 You do not need to specify this when running the Singularity container.
-Singularity container already contains hisat2 index of iciHHV-6A and iciHHV-6B reference sequences (NC_001664.4 and NC_000898.1, respectively).
+Singularity container already contains hisat2 index of HHV-6A and HHV-6B reference sequences (NC_001664.4 and NC_000898.1, respectively).
 Use when specifing reference virus genome index.
 This option is always required when running scripts downloaded from GitHub.
 See 'preparing virus genome reference file' section for detail.

 ### '-depth'
-This is optional, but we highly recommend to use this.
-When you are using WGS data, you can specify autosome depth with this option.
+This is optional, but we highly recommend using this option to improve the interpretability of your results.
+When you are using WGS data, you can specify the autosome depth with this option.
 When specified, this pipeline outputs a value (average_depth_of_mapped_region / autosome depth).
-This is particularly important when juding whether a detected virus sequence is present with most cell's DNA or not.
+This is particularly important when juding whether a detected virus sequence is present in most cell's DNA or not.
 Please see a section [6.
 (Optional) Prepare read depth of autosomes when using a WGS sample.] for more details.

 ### '-phage'
 When specified, this pipeline also reconstructs phage sequences.
 Generally, there are lots of phage-derived sequences (including spike-in PhiX) in  WGS data.
 By default, this pipeline does not reconstruct virus genomes whose name contains the word 'phage' or 'Phage'.